 We have experienced significant growth since our inception.
 Since we first introduced our Injection Molding product line in 1999, we have steadily expanded the size and geometric complexity of the injection-molded parts we are able to manufacture, and we continue to extend the diversity of materials we are able to support.
 Similarly, since first introducing our CNC Machining product line in 2007, we have expanded the range of part sizes, design geometries and materials we can support.
 In 2014, we acquired FineLine Prototyping, Inc. (FineLine) to expand the number of process types we offer to include stereolithography (SL), selective laser sintering (SLS) and direct metal laser sintering (DMLS).
 In 2017, we acquired RAPID to expand the number of process types we offer to include sheet metal fabrication and expand our CNC machining capability.
 In 2019, we added Carbon DLS to our 3D printing processes, introduced precision color matching on Injection Molding parts and launched production capabilities for metal 3D printing.
 We also continually seek to enhance other aspects of our technology and manufacturing processes, including our interactive web-based and automated user interface and quoting system.
 We intend to continue to invest significantly to enhance our technology and manufacturing processes and expand the range of our existing capabilities with the aim of meeting the needs of a broader set of customers.
-As a result of the factors described above, many of our customers tend to return to Proto Labs to meet their ongoing needs, with approximately 92%, 91% and 89% of our revenue in 2019, 2018 and 2017, respectively, derived from existing customers.
+As a result of the factors described above, many of our customers tend to return to Proto Labs to meet their ongoing needs, with approximately 93%, 92% and 91% of our revenue in 2020, 2019 and 2018, respectively, derived from existing customers.

 We have established our operations in the United States, Europe and Japan, which we believe are three of the largest geographic markets where product developers and engineers are located.
-We entered the European market in 2005, launched operations in Japan in late 2009.
+We entered the European market in 2005 and launched operations in Japan in late 2009.
 Our operations were further expanded in Europe through our acquisition of Alphaform in 2015 and the United States through our acquisition of RAPID in November 2017.
-As of December 31, 2019, we had sold products into approximately 60 countries.
-Our revenue outside of the United States accounted for approximately 22%, 21% and 24% of our consolidated revenue in the years ended December 31, 2019, 2018 and 2017, respectively.
+As of December 31, 2020, we had sold products into approximately 60 countries.
+Our revenue outside of the United States accounted for approximately 20%, 22% and 21% of our consolidated revenue in the years ended December 31, 2020, 2019 and 2018, respectively.
 We intend to continue to expand our international sales efforts and believe opportunities exist to serve the needs of product developers and engineers in select new geographic regions.

-We have grown our total revenue from \$264.1 million in 2015 to \$458.7 million in 2019.
-During this period, our operating expenses increased from \$87.3 million in 2015 to \$155.4 million in 2019.
-We have grown our income from operations from \$67.1 million in 2015 to \$79.9 million in 2019.
-Our recent growth in revenue and income from operations has been accompanied by increased cost of revenues and operating expenses.
+We have grown our total revenue from \$298.1 million in 2016 to \$434.4 million in 2020.
+During this period, our operating expenses increased from \$105.2 million in 2016 to \$158.0 million in 2020.
+Our recent growth in revenue has been accompanied by increased cost of revenues and operating expenses.
 We expect to increase investment in our operations to support anticipated future growth as discussed more fully below.